 It was common practice to house many, if not most children, in the dormitories at Yarrabah, from around the age of 10.
 The mission was declared an Industrial School in 1900, making it an official destination for children charged as being ‘neglected’ under the Industrial and Reformatory Schools Act 1865.
 Other children were placed in the dormitories after being removed to the mission with their parents under the Aboriginals Protection and Restriction of the Sale of Opium Act 1897.
 The steady stream of children contributed towards Yarrabah becoming the largest of all missions in Queensland by 1903.

-The population increased further after more than 100 residents from the abandoned Anglican mission at Fraser Island, known as Bogimbah, were forcibly relocated to Yarrabah in 1904 at Gribble’s suggestion.
-Many of the Fraser Islanders pined for their country and complained about the poor living conditions and inadequate housing at Yarrabah.
-A cyclone had almost completely destroyed the mission at Yarrabah in 1906, and not enough housing was available at the time of the Fraser Island arrivals.
+The population increased further after more than 100 residents from the abandoned Anglican mission at K’gari (formerly Fraser Island), known as Bogimbah, were forcibly relocated to Yarrabah in 1904 at Gribble’s suggestion.
+Many ex-K’gari residents pined for their country and complained about the poor living conditions and inadequate housing at Yarrabah.
+A cyclone had almost completely destroyed the mission at Yarrabah in 1906, and not enough housing was available at the time of the K’gari arrivals.

 Many escaped Yarrabah over the next few years, some of whom were returned by the police.
-Many of the ex-Fraser Islander residents were isolated at Fitzroy Island by the Mission Superintendent as a means to subdue the ‘malcontents’.
-During a visit by Richard Howard (the Chief Protector of Aboriginals) in 1910, the Fraser Island residents presented him with a petition asking to be returned to their home and families.
-Subsequently, 40 Fraser Island people were removed from Yarrabah.
-By April 1911 only around 10 ex-Fraser Island people remained at Yarrabah.
+Many of the ex-K’gari residents were isolated at Fitzroy Island by the Mission Superintendent as a means to subdue the ‘malcontents’.
+During a visit by Richard Howard (the Chief Protector of Aboriginals) in 1910, the K’gari residents presented him with a petition asking to be returned to their home and families.
+Subsequently, 40 K’gari people were removed from Yarrabah.
+By April 1911 only around 10 ex-K’gari people remained at Yarrabah.

 In the early 1900s, the church administration enlisted residents for employment in a variety of positions within the mission, for which they received no financial reward.
 All residents (including children) toiled in agricultural work to supply food.
 Cairns businesses also availed themselves of cheap labour from the mission by employing men and women under work agreements between the mission (on behalf of the Protector of Aborigines) and employers, as domestics and labourers in local industries, including coffee and sugar farming.